 How do they work?

-Trusts are mainly set up to look after and pass on assets in a way that best protects the person intended to benefit from the trust.
-In this instance, it means the best way for you to put aside money, property and/or items for your child’s future, to make sure they get it as you intended if they aren’t able to manage it themselves.
+Trusts are mainly set up to look after and pass on assets in a way that best protects the intended beneficiary.
+In this instance, it means the best way for you to put aside money, property and/or items for your child’s future, so they are received as you intended if the child is unable to manage it themselves.

 There may be tax savings on ‘qualifying trusts’ for ‘vulnerable beneficiaries’.
 According to HMRC, ‘A beneficiary is anyone who benefits from a trust’.
 A vulnerable beneficiary is either a person who is mentally or physically disabled; or someone under 18 – called a relevant minor – who has lost a parent through death.